 How can I find a print version of a book?

 Why did the list of books in “My Books” disappear?

 The “My Books” function works based on cookies saved in your browser.
 If you use a different computer (or browser), if you don’t allow cookies, or if you’ve deleted cookies, you won’t see the books you saved in a previous section.
 If you have a list of books you really like, you can use the email list feature to send it to yourself for safekeeping.

 How do I search by publisher?

-To search by publisher or press, select a press from the drop-down menu and hit search.
-Everything from that press’s collection will show up in the results:
+To search by publisher or press, select a press from the Collection drop-down menu and hit search.
+Everything from that press’s collection will show up in the results.

-To see holdings across multiple presses, search by Publisher across all Subscribed Collections, and include ‘OR’ between them:
+To see holdings across multiple presses, search by Publisher across all collections, and include ‘OR’ between them: